-Our Cheese debit card is an 0 fee FDIC-insured bank card that’ll give you cash back and saving bonus.
+Our Cheese debit card is an 0 fee bank card that’ll give you cash back and deposit bonuses.
 But, there’s more.
 Oh, yes.
 Lots more.
-We don't charge any banking fees and you can get free access to more than 55K ATMs nationwide.
+This debit card comes with up to 40% discount gift cards!
+Besides, we don't charge any banking fees and you can get free access to more than 55K ATMs nationwide.
 Does that sound better than a co-branded credit card?
 Sign up to join and begin saving more money in the most effortless way possible.

 Here're more you need to know bout credit cards: